-The Courtauld has partnered with King's College London Residences and are able to guarantee accommodation in halls for all first year undergraduate students.
-All halls are located within a commutable travel time of thirty minutes of our Somerset House and Vernon Square premises.
+The Courtauld has partnered with King's College London Residences for the purposes of providing accommodation for first year undergraduate students.
+Subject to availability and demand, The Courtauld aspires to accommodate all first year students living outside of Greater London in Halls.

+Kings Residences operate a number of Halls, the majority of which are located within a commutable travel time of thirty minutes of our main teaching spaces at Vernon Square and Somerset House, which houses our Gallery and Conservation studios.

-King's Residences provide a safe, professional, servicedriven and inclusive residential community where independent living stimulates non-academic learning to enhance the student experience and success at university and beyond.
-You will live alongside students studying at King's College London, which is a great way to meet a diverse community of students studying a wide range of subjects.
+King's Residences provide a safe, professional, service-driven and inclusive residential community where independent living stimulates non-academic learning to enhance the student experience and success at university and beyond.
+You will live alongside students studying at both The Courtauld and King's College London, which is a great way to meet a diverse community of students studying a wide range of subjects.